Codeception/Codeception/docs/08-Customization.md

 ```

 But what are extensions, anyway?
 Basically speaking, Extensions are nothing more then event listeners based on [Symfony Event Dispatcher](http://symfony.com/doc/current/components/event_dispatcher/introduction.html) component.

-<div class="alert">This section requires advanced PHP skills and some knowlegde of Codeception and PHPUnit internals.</div>

-Codeception has limited capabilities to extend its core features.
-Extensions are not supposed to override current functionality, but are pretty useful if you are experienced developer and you want to hook into testing flow.

-Basically speaking, Extensions are nothing more then event listeners based on [Symfony Event Dispatcher](http://symfony.com/doc/current/components/event_dispatcher/introduction.html) component.

 Here are the events and event classes.
 The events are listed in order they happen during execution.
 Each event has a corresponding class, which is passed to listener, and contains specific objects.